Spiderpig86/blog/src/pages/posts/2019-7-4-why-medium-needs-markdown/index.md

 In fact, Medium does; only if you are fine with settling for a plain un-highlighted gray-black block sitting in the middle of your page.

-This may seem like a small detail, but it makes sifting through large code snippets without going somewhat blind.
+This may seem like a small detail, but it makes sifting through large code snippets easier without going somewhat blind.
 I think it is great that Medium does support the **triple backtick** syntax of starting a code block since 2016, but that only scratches the surface of what code blocks can actually do.

 One solution that many developers and I use is to embed code snippets from other third party services like **Gist**, **Codepen**, and **JSFiddle**.
 This is **much** better than the existing editor implementation and better than adding images of your code since **Medium does not support alternative text for visually impaired developers.** [1].